-LLO, LASSI for Learning Online, is both diagnostic and prescriptive.
-The LASSI for Learning Online provides standardized scores (percentile score equivalents) and national norms for eleven different scales (there is no total score reported because this is a diagnostic instrument).
-It provides students with a diagnosis of their strengths and weaknesses, compared to other college students, in the areas covered by the eleven scales, and it is prescriptive in that it provides feedback about areas where students may be weak and need to improve their knowledge, skills, attitudes, motivations and beliefs.
+The LLO provides standardized scores (percentile score equivalents) and national norms for ten different scales (there is no total score since this is a diagnostic measure).
+The LLO is both diagnostic and prescriptive.
+It provides students with a diagnosis of their strengths and weaknesses, compared to other college students, in the areas covered by the 10 scales and it is prescriptive in that it provides feedback about areas where students may be weak and need to improve their knowledge, attitudes, beliefs and skills.

 Skill Component of Strategic Learning

 The LLO scales related to the skill component of strategic learning are: Information Processing, Selecting Main Ideas and Test Strategies.
 These scales examine student’s learning strategies, skills and thought processes related to identifying, acquiring and constructing meaning for important new information, ideas and procedures, and how they prepare for and demonstrate their new knowledge on tests or other evaluative procedures.

 Will Component of Strategic Learning